Squeezing codes: robust fluctuation-stabilized memories: Coarsening dynamics

 To demonstrate this more quantitatively, we numerically compute the average domain area \be \lan A(t) \ran = \left\lan \sum_{d \in {\sf Domains}(t)} {\sf Area}(d) \right \ran \ee where ${\sf Domains}(t)$ is the set of domains in the system at time $t$ following the quench, ${\sf Area}(d)$ is the area enclosed by $d$, and $\lan \cdot \ran$ indicates an average over initial states and stochastic update schedules.
 When initialized in a random state, $\lan A(t)\ran$ is a small $O(L^0)$ number.
 On the other hand, when the system reaches a logical state, there is only one domain (of size $L^2$), and $\lan A(t)\ran = L^2$.

-In Fig.~\ref{fig:weighted_area} we plot $\lan A(t)\ran / L^2$ for the $\sfR,\sfF,\sfM$ squeezing codes, Toom's rule, and zero-temperature Glauber dynamics for the $2d$ Ising model.
-All but $\sfR$ asymptote to a constant less than unity at long times (with Glauber taking the longest to saturate), reflecting the presence of the aforementioned metastable flocking stripe states.
+In Fig.~\ref{fig:weighted_area} we plot $\lan A(t)\ran / L^2$ for the $\sfR,\sfF,\sfM$ squeezing codes, Toom's rule, and zero-temperature Glauber dynamics for the 2D Ising model.
+All but $\sfR$ asymptote to a constant less than unity at long times (with Ising-Glauber taking the longest to saturate).
+For Ising-Glauber and Toom, these plateaus continue out to $t = \infty$.
+For $\sfF, \sfM$, the system will eventually reach $s_\pm$ (and hence $A = 1$) at times of order $O(L^{\alpha > 1})$, for the reasons discussed above.